jreisinger/docs/data/notes/net/http-protocol.md

 4xx - Client errors; client request is unintelligible or illegal

+* [400](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) Bad Request - the server cannot or will not process the request due to a client error (e.g. malformed request syntax)
 * 404 Not Found - the resource is not at the given URL

 5xx - Server errors